petabyt/petabyt.github.io/README.md

 ## About Me

  - I'm a Christian
- - I love fixing things (especially computers!)
+ - I own a small pc refurbishing buissness (only me)
  - I hate all Apple products.
  - I used X10Hosting before Github.